adamburmister/Backbone.js-Mediator-example/README.md

 Questions:
 ----------

-General:

-* Is this event driven approach agreed to be a good or a bad approach for Backbone applications?

 Views:

 * Should all subviews be initialized upfront, or lazily?
 * How should you pass around DOM references for view `el`?
 * Should you pass `el`, `$el`, or a selector?
 * Should the DOM `$el` be cached within the view initializer, or once without the view `render` if it doesn't yet exist, or should you `$(selector)` it in render each time?

-Router:

-* Why isn't calling `navigate "frag", { trigger:true }` working as expected?
-It changes the URL but doesn't execute the route method.